 - digestive problems

-Many people do not associate anger and irritability with depression, but these mood changes are not unusual among those with the condition.
+Many people do not associate anger and irritability with depression, but these mood changes are

 Instead of appearing sad, some people with hidden depression may display irritability and overt or suppressed anger.